Anatomy

 Example:

-of the selected product and fetch all the product data from the Storefront API.
-Here’s an example of how to use the loader
+The loader function will read the handle or id of the selected product and fetch all the product data from the Storefront API.
+Here’s an example of how to use the loader function:

 product-list